 Although gamifying an existing business process may provide a short-term boost to productivity it won’t work in the long run as the novelty soon wears off.
-It often has a negative impact on productivity in the medium to long-term as it distracts from the real-work and is generally not perceived to be fun even with a game on top of it.
+It often has a negative impact on productivity in the medium to long-term as it distracts from the real-work and is generally not fun even with a game on top of it.
 Gamification also works best where participation is voluntary as otherwise it becomes work not fun.

 There has been a lot of hype about gamification which has not helped with identifying the true value of gamifying non-game activities.
 A lot of gamification has failed because a few trophies and points have been added to an activity without designing the systems and rules to create an engaging and fun experience.
 However, apps such as Zombies, Run! demonstrate that if the necessary thought and planning goes into the process of gamification it can help attract and retain customers to complete routine activities.